arttuholtta/keruulista/README.md

 ## Installation

 Just download the files and place them into a folder of a web-server.

-Can also be ran locally, no external programs required.
+Can also be ran locally, no external programs required (Apart from a web browser with javascript enabled, uses bootstrap so you will need internet connection).

 ## Screenshots